 Income taxes decreased during the third quarter of 2001 as compared with the same period of 2000 primarily as a result of pretax losses due to charges related to the asset impairments by Azurix, the restructuring of Broadband Services and the losses associated with the Raptor SPEs.
 The projected effective tax rate for 2001 is lower than the statutory rate mainly due to differences between the book and tax basis of certain assets and stock sales.
-Income taxes, excluding taxes related to items impacting comparability, increased during the third quarter of 2001 as compared to the third quarter of 2000 primarily as a result of increased pretax earnings.

 RESULTS OF OPERATIONS - Nine Months Ended September 30, 2001 vs.

 Nine Months Ended September 30, 2000

 The following review of Enron’s results of operations should be read in conjunction with the Consolidated Financial Statements.
-The Consolidated Financial Statements included herein have been adjusted to reflect the impacts of the restatements discussed in Note 3 to the Consolidated Financial Statements.
+The Consolidated Financial Statements included herein have been adjusted to reflect the anticipated impacts of the restatements discussed in Note 3 to the Consolidated Financial Statements.
 For the impacts on Enron’s Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001, see Note 3 to the Consolidated Financial Statements.
-While these restatements reflect Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters and Enron cannot predict what impact the information gathered by the Special Committee may have on the financial information included in this report.
-As a result, Enron will not issue amendments to its annual reports on Forms 10-K for the years ended December 31, 1997 through 2000, or its quarterly Reports on Forms 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.
+While these restatements included herein reflect Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters and Enron cannot predict what impact the information gathered by the Special Committee may have on the financial information included in this report.
+As a result, Enron will not issue amendments to its annual reports on Forms 10-K for the years ended December 31, 1997 through 2000, or its quarterly reports on Forms 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the anticipated restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.

 Consolidated Net Income

-Enron reported net income of $1,181 million, excluding items impacting comparability, for the first nine months of 2001 compared to $798 million during the same period in 2000.
-Items impacting comparability are discussed in the third quarter 2001 versus third quarter 2000 Results of Operations section.
-Net income includes the following (in millions):
+Enron reported net income of $225 million for the first nine months of 2001 compared to $797 million during the same period in 2000.
+The significant decrease relates to losses on investing activities discussed in Corporate and Other, the impairments by Azurix Corp. discussed in Global Assets and charges recorded by Broadband Services.

-Nine Months Ended

-2001 2000

-Net income before items impacting comparability $1,181 $ 798

-Items impacting comparability:

-Investing activities (544) -

-Azurix (287) -

-Broadband Services (180) -

-Cumulative effect of accounting changes 19 -

-Reported net income (loss) $ 189 $ 798

-Basic and diluted earnings (loss) per share of common stock were as follows:
+Income Before Interest, Minority Interests and Income Taxes

+The following table presents IBIT for each of Enron’s operating segments (in millions):

 Nine Months Ended